 The single namespace at Guardant Health will share all data from remote repositories to any client computational locales.
 These locales can be on-premises HPC systems, remote HPC environments, and any cloud service providers.

+Guardant Health

-User Stories - Guardant Health
+User Stories

 As a researcher, I want to access data from any location, regardless of its physical storage, so I can seamlessly collaborate with colleagues and analyze data in real-time.